Everything You Need To Know About Mouthwash

 Antiseptic mouthwashes contain chlorhexidine at 0.2% concentration.
 Mouthwashes that contain this ingredient are a measuring rod of all antiseptic mouthwashes.
 They are great in fighting off fungi, spores, and bacteria.

 Antiseptic mouthwashes are used after oral surgeries when the bacteria cannot be removed using other methods and when brushing is impossible due to pain.
 In addition to this, chlorhexidine mouthwashes are used to manage erosive mucosal conditions and oral ulcerations.
-They help prevent infections which may cause a delay in the healing process.
+They help prevent infections that may cause a delay in the healing process.

 These mouthwashes have a variety of active ingredients, including antimicrobials, essential oils and agents that prevent bacteria from sticking to the enamel.
 Different ingredients employ a different method of preventing plaque build-up.